 It’s small, foldable, has an incredible quality camera, and has a maximum flight time of 31 minutes when flown at a consistent speed of 25 kph.
 You can even leave the drone hovering for 29 of these minutes!

-Although it is one of the more expensive options in the roundup, you really get what you pay for with the Mavic 2 Pro and get all the usual bells and whistles like intelligent flight modes, active track, impeccable image quality on any screen size and HDR colors.
+Although it is one of the more expensive options in the roundup, you really get what you pay for with the Mavic 2 Pro and get all the usual bells and whistles like intelligent flight modes, active track, impeccable image quality on any screen size, and HDR colors.

-The Best Compact Drone: DJI Mavic Mini
+The Best Compact Drone: DJI Mini 2

 The Mavic Mini had us in awe for many reasons, it’s one of the first ultra-light drones equipped with a camera and has revolutionized drone flying for hobbyist drone pilots.